thespacedoctor/soxspipe/docs/source/quickstart.md

 To check installation was successful run `soxspipe -v`.
 This should return the version number of the installation.

-To upgrade to the latest version of soxspipe use the command:
+With each new release of soxspipe, you can upgrade to the latest version using the command:

 ``` bash
 conda upgrade soxspipe -c conda-forge